PamelaAnne/SocialRobot/Pages/MoreStepByStep.md

 Use now in the same folder the file **ButtonLed2**.

+When you connect your Arduino and open the code, you first compile the code and then upload it on your Arduino.
+Now you can signal through Shiftr.io through clicking the button and your own led goes also on.
+But you can also receive a led signal from one other person.

 # Step 4

 You need the following materials to setup the breadboard: